Hertz Car Sales

 Hertz Car Sales is a division of The Hertz Corporation that sells vehicles that were previously used in the Hertz car rental fleet.
-Hertz Car Sales is based out of The Hertz Corporation's headquarters in Estero, Florida.
-The largest operating market is in North America, with over 68 dealer locations in the United States, with additional locations in France, Germany, Italy, Spain, and the United Kingdom.
+Based out of THC's headquarters in Estero, Florida, its largest operating market is in North America, with over 68 dealer locations in the U.S., but it also has units in France, Germany, Italy, Spain, and the United Kingdom.

-History
+Background

-In November 2014, it was announced that Tyler Best would act as chief information officer and Thomas Sabatino would take over as chief administrative officer.
-On January 2, 2017, Kathryn V. Marinello was appointed as President and CEO of The Hertz Corporation, including Hertz Car Sales.
-As of May 18, 2020, Paul Stone is the CEO of The Hertz Corporation.
+In 2017, three years after Tyler Best was announced as chief information officer and Thomas Sabatino as chief administrative officer, The Hertz Corporation appointed Kathryn V. Marinello as its new CEO and president, including of Hertz Car Sales.

+As of May 18, 2020, Paul Stone is the CEO of THC.
 On, October 5, 2021, Hertz Mark Fields became be the interim CEO and Paul Stone became president and chief operations officer.

-Locations

-Hertz Car Sales operates in select countries worldwide and through Hertz licensees.
+Fleet